PriceSnap

 Funko Pop value calculator

 Funko searches in Google are often asking for a calculator, not just a general guide.
-Use these checks to decide whether a Pop is a common shelf figure, a premium exclusive, or a grail that needs closer authentication.
+Use these checks to decide whether a Pop is a common shelf figure, a premium exclusive, or a grail that needs closer authentication before you set a price.

 Most common Funko Pops sell close to retail or below retail when opened or box-damaged.
 Chase variants, vaulted figures, convention stickers, store exclusives, and mint boxes can push values much higher.
 A clear scan should show the box front, Pop number, sticker, and window condition.